foss-fund/base56/README.md

 ### Ambiguity

 If characters are ambiguous, they will be treated as the same characters.
+This only happens if they are included in the alphabet.

 ```python
 >>> GO_STD.decode("o2")  # lowercase letter o